Join now & save up to 80% on medication

 Side Effects and Safety

-• Skin: rash or pruritus.
+• Skin rash or taste changes

 Compare With Alternatives